Election 2020: The Covid 19 coronavirus campaign that sometimes went off-piste - NZ Herald

 There must have been a "eureka" moment in Finance Minister Grant Robertson's office when they discovered National had a $4 billion hole in its fiscal plan.

 It was a moment of pure sweet revenge for Robertson, for whom the 2017 fiscal hole battle was still a raw topic.
-Then National had claimed an $11.7 billion hole in Labour's books.
+Then National had claimed an $11.7b hole in Labour's books.

 As National's leader Judith Collins herself once famously said: "give back double".